edurbrito/chord-backup/README.md

 6. Execute every protocol you want:
    There are default commands for the files inside the `test` folder, for example:
    `make backup`, `make restore3`, `make delete2`, `make reclaim5`, `make state1`, ...

-    These protocols commands are the same as those in the first project.

-    > IMP:
-    > The BACKUP protocol can receive any path from the filesystem, being it relative or absolute.
-    > The RESTORE and DELETE protocols should only receive the file name.

 7. Clear all the output files:
    `make clean`